|Height:||321.00+ ft||(97.84+ m)||Elevation:||157 ft (48 m)||GPS Latitude:||41.77814|

 |Michael W. Taylor|

-Notes: Lost Monarch, also known as Súlimo, is the largest multi-stem coast redwood and the largest tree in Jedediah Smith Redwoods State Park.
-Although Lost Monarch (1290 AF points) has been the official American Forests (formerly American Forestry Association) national champion coast redwood since 1998, Juggernaut (1359 AF points), discovered in Jedediah Smith Redwoods State Park on June 2, 2014, is the unofficial (still unnominated) champion.
-Total volume includes main trunk and branches, 34,926 ft3 (989 m3), plus two large basal sprouts, 7,663 ft3 (217 m3), which emerge on the north side of the tree.
+Notes: Lost Monarch, also known as Súlimo, is the world's 28th largest tree, the 3rd largest coast redwood, the 3rd largest tree in Jedediah Smith Redwoods State Park, and the largest tree in the Grove of Titans.
+Although Lost Monarch (1,290 AF points) has been the official American Forests national champion coast redwood since 1998, Godwood Creek Giant (1,295 AF points) and Juggernaut (1,359 AF points) have since surpassed it.
+Trunk volume estimate excludes two large basal sprouts, 7,663 ft3 (217 m3), which emerge on the north side of the tree.
 These sprouts remain fused with the main trunk for nearly 20 ft (6 m) before diverging as individual stems.
-While Lost Monarch and its basal sprouts may be genetically identical, some experts consider them separate trees which share a common root system.
+While Lost Monarch and its basal sprouts may be genetically identical, experts consider them separate trees which share a common root system.

-Humboldt State University forestry professor Stephen C. Sillett photographed the crown of Lost Monarch from El Viejo del Norte.
-Lost Monarch is featured (for 2 minutes) in the BBC Radio 4 Nature program James and the Giant Redwoods.
+Cal Poly Humboldt forestry professor Stephen C. Sillett photographed the crown of Lost Monarch from El Viejo del Norte and a Tyrolean traverse to the tree.
+Naturalist Michael W. Taylor photographed author Richard M. Preston standing beside Lost Monarch.
+Lost Monarch is featured in the BBC Radio 4 Nature program James and the Giant Redwoods.

 Drive: Lost Monarch is 290 mi (467 km) north of San Francisco near Crescent City.